TWBug/GoldCardHenge/content/faq/how-do-i-calculate-the-start-and-end-dates-of-the-average-183-days-per-year-does-it-start-from-the-day-my-gold-card-is-approved-or-the-day-i-entered-taiwan-or-is-it-the-day-that-i-officially-receive-the-physical-card.en.md

 ---
-title: How do I calculate the start and end dates of the average 183 days per year?
+title: How do I calculate the start and end date of the average 183 days per year?
 Does it start from the day my Gold Card is approved?
 Or the day I entered Taiwan?
 Or is it the day that I officially receive the physical card?
 draft: false